Natural gas: European Union

 Gas prices for end users vary greatly across the EU.
 A single European energy market, one of the key objectives of the EU, should level the prices of gas in all EU member states.
 Moreover, it would help to resolve supply and global warming issues, as well as strengthen relations with other Mediterranean countries and foster investments in the region.
 During the prelude to the 2022 Russian invasion of Ukraine, Qatar was asked by the US to supply emergency gas to the EU in case of supply disruptions.
+As of 2026, the European Union has introduced legislation to phase out natural gas imports from Russia.

 United States

-In US units, 1 cuft of natural gas produces around 1028 btu.
+In US units, 1 ft3 of natural gas produces around 1028 btu.
 The actual heating value when the water formed does not condense is the net heat of combustion and can be as much as 10% less.

 In the United States, retail sales are often in units of therms (th); 1 therm = 100,000 BTU.
 Gas sales to domestic consumers are often in units of 100 standard cubic feet (scf).
 Gas meters measure the volume of gas used, and this is converted to therms by multiplying the volume by the energy content of the gas used during that period, which varies slightly over time.
 The typical annual consumption of a single family residence is 1,000 therms or one Residential Customer Equivalent (RCE).
 Wholesale transactions are generally done in decatherms (Dth), thousand decatherms (MDth), or million decatherms (MMDth).
 A million decatherms is a trillion BTU, roughly a billion cubic feet of natural gas.

 The price of natural gas varies greatly depending on location and type of consumer.
 The typical caloric value of natural gas is roughly 1,000 BTU per cubic foot, depending on gas composition.
 Natural gas in the United States is traded as a futures contract on the New York Mercantile Exchange.
 Each contract is for 10,000 million BTU or 10 e9BTU.
 Thus, if the price of gas is $10/million BTU on the NYMEX, the contract is worth $100,000.